Asia markets tumble as dealers buffeted by negative issues | Malay Mail

 The pound is stuck around 17-month lows against the dollar and could suffer further losses if May loses the vote.

-Oil — West Texas Intermediate DOWN nine cents at US$52.52 per barrel
+Oil – West Texas Intermediate DOWN 14 cents at US$52.47 per barrel

 New York – Dow Jones: DOWN 2.2 per cent at 24,388.95 (close)